-After receiving confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, faculty, and staff, the director of Pratt public safety or their designee will notify all community members via emergency text message and email using the Pratt emergency mass notification system.
+After receiving confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, faculty, and staff, the director of Pratt public safety or their designee will immediately notify all community members via emergency text message and email using the Pratt emergency mass notification system.
 Follow-up notifications will be sent to community members via the emergency mass notification system once updates become available.

-The director of public safety or their designee is responsible for determining the contents of the message and for initiating the notification system.
+The director of Pratt public safety or their designee is responsible for determining the contents of the message and for initiating the notification system.
+If the director of Pratt public safety or designee, in conjunction with other institute administrators, local responders, and Public Officials, confirms that there is an emergency or dangerous situation that poses an immediate threat to the well-being of the Pratt Institute community, the Department of Pratt Public Safety and Communications may collaborate to determine the content of the message and use the emergency mass notification system.
 Immediate notice may be delayed if it is determined that immediate notification could compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.